-PRESS RELEASE: IEU Report urges significant changes to the GCF
+PRESS RELEASE: The IEU urges significant changes to the GCF

 (December 2019) The world’s largest funding body for climate change actions, the Green Climate Fund (GCF), has been urged in an independent review to adopt several major changes if it is to remain at the forefront of supporting the climate financing needs of developing countries.